My Last Lecture Award

 On May 13, ASC will host an award ceremony where the winning professor will give an inspiring lecture on the question posed to the original lecturers 70 years ago: What would you tell your audience if you had but one lecture to give – your last lecture on this earth?

-Dr. Steve Bennoun is an assistant teaching professor in the Department of Psychology at UCLA, specializing in enhancing student learning in mathematics and science courses.
-He focuses on teaching mathematics courses that have strong connections with biology and the life sciences as well as using active learning in his courses.
+Dr. Steve Bennoun is an assistant teaching professor in the UCLA Department of Psychology, specializing in enhancing student learning in mathematics and science courses.
+He focuses on teaching mathematics courses that have strong connections with biology and the life sciences, as well as using active learning in his courses.
 He earned his B.Sc. and M.Sc. in mathematics from the École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland and completed his Ph.D. at the University of British Columbia in Canada.
-Prior to joining UCLA, Dr. Bennoun served as an active learning lecturer in the Department of Mathematics at Cornell University, where he focused on integrating active learning strategies into mathematics curricula and assessing their impact on student learning.
+Prior to joining UCLA, Dr. Bennoun served as an active learning lecturer in the department of mathematics at Cornell University, where he focused on integrating active learning strategies into mathematics curricula and assessing their impact on student learning.